“Take the most rigorous, challenging courses that you can in order to differentiate yourself.”

 PhD '00 (Political Economy, School of Economic, Political and Policy Sciences)

-Profession: Research Director, University of Texas at San Antonio (UTSA) Institute for Economic Development
+Profession: Research Director, UT San Antonio Institute for Economic Development

 Research director with 20 years of experience in both private and public sector strategy, including economic modeling, economic development, public sector reform, policy development, business project management and implementation, promoting and implementing business-friendly and international best practice-compliant rules and regulatory agendas.
 Principal investigator for Eagle Ford Shale Economic Impact Studies (May 2012, March 2013, forthcoming September 2014), and West Texas Energy Consortium Study (June 2014) which examines ongoing developments in the fast-moving unconventional shale oil and gas industry and its impact on communities.
 Authored and presented TEDx Talk in San Antonio on the impact of unconventional oil and gas extraction on community development (October 2013).
 Experience implementing federally funded economic development programs including USAID activities in East Africa, Zambia, Afghanistan and Azerbaijan.
 Top Secret clearance obtained in 2012.

 Honors/accolades, additional degrees received, and/or previous work/positions held

 2013 Kathi Homan Award, UTSA Institute for Economic Development

 2013 Award for Excellence, UTSA Institute for Economic Development

 UTSA community outreach consisting of approximately (40) speaking engagements annually in the U.S. and Mexico.